XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) **```The break keyword tells the runtime to stop evaluating case patterns and prevents execution of other cases in the switch construct.```**
 Correct!
 The break keyword redirects code execution and prevents one switch section continuing into the next section.

-The break keyword tells the runtime to exit the application.
+c) The break keyword tells the runtime to exit the application.

 #### 28. A developer writes the code to implement a switch-case construct that evaluates a variable against many possible matching values.
 They include the default keyword as part of their switch-case construct.
 What is the purpose of the default keyword?

 a) The default keyword supplies the default value for the variable if the variable hasn't been initialized.

-b) **```The default keyword acts as the matching value when none of the supplied case values is a match.```** Correct.
-If there's no matching case value labels, the optional default label is used as the matching value.
+b) **```The default keyword acts as the matching value when none of the supplied case values is a match.```** _Correct.
+If there's no matching case value labels, the optional default label is used as the matching value._

-The default keyword supplies a default actions code block that is always executed regardless of the matching case value
+c) The default keyword supplies a default actions code block that is always executed regardless of the matching case value

 #### 29. Which of the following statements about the switch-case construct is true?